Sn8ow/YouTubeBotter/README.md

 ```
 # Whats the ID of a Livestream?
 YouTube URLs look something like this => https://www.youtube.com/watch?v=dQw4w9WgXcQ
 Then dQw4w9WgXcQ would be the ID of the video.
+A

 # Contributors
 <a href="https://github.com/Sn8ow/YouTubeBotter/graphs/contributors">